ethereum/EIPs/EIPS/eip-1.md

 [ WIP ] -> [ DRAFT ] -> [ LAST CALL ] -> [ ACCEPTED ] -> [ FINAL ]
 ```

-Each status change is requested by the EIP author by @-mentioning or emailing the EIP editors.
+Each status change is requested by the EIP author and reviewed by the EIP editors.
+Use a pull request to update the status.
+Please include a link to where people should continue discussing your EIP.
 The EIP editors will process these requests as per the conditions below.

 * **Work in progress (WIP)** -- Once the champion has asked the Ethereum community whether an idea has any chance of support, they will write a draft EIP as a [pull request].
 Consider including an implementation if this will aid people in studying the EIP.
   * :arrow_right: Draft -- If agreeable, EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP) and merge your pull request.
 The EIP editor will not unreasonably deny an EIP.